jia-wei-00/Web-App-Kiosk-Documentation/README.md

     *   **Chrome DevTools (Performance Tab):**

         *   **Record a performance profile:** Simulate a mobile device (responsive design mode) and throttle the network/CPU.
-Record a load of your app.
+Record a load of the app.

         *   **Analyze the waterfall:** Look for long-running scripts, large assets, excessive network requests, and blocking resources.